-The Town Council has not early adopted any of the above new standards and amendments to the existing standards in the financial year ended 31 March 2022.
-Management anticipates that the adoption of the aforementioned new or revised standards will not have a material impact on the financial statements of the Town Council in the period of their initial adoption.
+The Town Council has not early adopted any of the above new amendments to the existing standards in the financial year ended 31 March 2023.
+Management anticipates that the adoption of the above standards will not have a material impact on the financial statements of the Town Council in the period of their initial adoption.